Stand with Ukraine flag

 Once provisioned, use “Check connectivity” feature to download the CA root certificate to your working directory and publish telemetry.
 But first, change the credential type for your device from “Access token” to “MQTT Basic”:

-• Go to the "Devices" page, click on the your device to open device details window and click "Manage credentials" button;
+• Go to the "Devices" page, click on your device to open the device details window, and click the "Manage credentials" button;

 • Switch to the “MQTTs” protocol.
 Copy and run the first command to download the valid CA certificate;